 1/4: Statistics course with the language & linguistics PhD school.
 Sign up here!

-03/04: Stats talk: Anna gives a statistics “workshop” on effect sizes and posthoc tests (relating to ANOVAs and regression models).
+03/04: Stats talk: Anna gives a statistics talk on effect sizes and posthoc tests (primarily relating to ANOVAs and regression models).
 Søren brings cake.

-24/04: Reading group: we read a paper (tba) on a phon-phon interface paper (Andrea and Míša to recommend and distribute).
+24/04: Reading group: we read a paper (tba) the a phon-phon interface (Andrea and Míša to recommend and distribute).
 Andrea brings cake.

 01/05: Talk: Andrea presents her (preliminary?)
 MA thesis results – “An ultrasound study of Danish [ð]”.
 Yonatan brings cake.

 08/5: Guest talk by Nikola Eger (Munich University): “‘haspiration’: processing of German /h/ and /ʔ/ by Italian learners”.